The best restaurants in Bath are always the ones we return to time and time again. But which eateries actually make the top 10 list?

 “Chioggia beetroots steamed with garden herbs and then shaved into slivers with a beetroot vierge and an aged cashew puree (VG/GF/N)“

 All menu dishes include recommendations for wine or matching drinks which only adds to the experience.
-Like the Rustica, this place is small and gets booked regulalry so do plan ahead.
-There is more of a buzz upstairs than downstairs so again, ask to be up not down.
+Like the Rustica, this place is small and gets fully booked-up on the reg so do plan ahead.
+There is more of a buzz upstairs than downstairs, so again, ask to be up not down.

 Firehouse Rotisserie – John Street

-This American Style restaurant focuses on two main areas – Rotisserie chicken, and wood-fired oven pizzas.
-This is an excellent place for a relaxed dinner any day of the week.
+This American-style restaurant focuses on two main areas – Rotisserie chicken, and wood-fired oven pizzas.
+This is an excellent place for a relaxed dinner any evening of the week.

 The Firehouse service is quick and friendly and the food is supremely filling.
 Expect some spices in your dish, with names like “Gunpowder Shrimp” the Texas Spice rub Chicken or the excellent Jalapeno Coleslaw.